nixgeekdev/.github/SECURITY.md

 previous feature branch may be considered upon request based on usage information and severity, but is not guaranteed.

-The NixGeek.Dev organization is not currently in a financial position were its able to offer bug or security bounties.
+The NixGeek.Dev organization is not currently in a financial position were it's able to offer bug or security bounties.

 ## Before Reporting